Insurance companies must diversify business operations – GLICO Group CEO - Ghanaian Times

 Insurance companies must diversify their businesses to still remain in business despite the bite of COVID-19 on the Ghanaian and global economy, the Chief Executive Officer (CEO) of GLICO Group, Mr Edward Forkuo Kyei, has said.

-The programme which was organized by Krif Ghana Limited, publishers of the Integrity Magazine, was on the theme “Effects of COVID-19 on Corporate Ghana- the Insurance industry.”

-The event brought together seasoned insurers across the country, who took turns to explain the present and future prospects and outlook of the insurance industry.
+The programme, organised by Krif Ghana Limited, publishers of the Integrity Magazine, and on the theme, ‘Effects of COVID-19 on Corporate Ghana- the Insurance industry,’ it brought together seasoned insurers across the country, who took turns to explain the present and future prospects and outlook of the insurance industry.

-They are the Deputy Commissioner of the National Insurance Commission, Mr Michael Kofi Andoh, the Managing Director of Enterprise Insurance Company Limited, Madam Ernestina Abeh, and the Chief Executive Officer, GLICO Group- Mr Edward Forkuo Kyei,

-The rest included the Chief Executive Officer (CEO) of Nationwide Medical Insurance, Mrs Nancy Ampah, the Managing Director, WAPIC Insurance Ghana, Mr Adedayo Arowojolu and the Vice President of the Insurance Brokers Association of Ghana who is also the CEO of KEK Reinsurance Brokers (Africa) Limited, Mr Shaibu Ali.

 Mr Kyei in his address suggested that insurance companies could venture into establishing vehicle repairs companies to attend to their policyholders’ vehicles.